Namutumba District: Overview

-According to the 2002 national census, the Busoga sub-region was home to an estimated 2.5 million people at that time.
+According to the 2002 national census, the Busoga sub-region was home to an estimated 2.5 million people.
 Namutumba District is divided into the following sub-counties and one town council:

 Population

 In 1991, the national population census estimated the district population at about 123,900.
 The national census in 2002 estimated the population of the district at about 167,700.
 The annual population growth rate in the district was calculated at 2.7%.
 It is estimated that the population of Namutumba District in 2012 was approximately 218,900.

 Economic activities

 Subsistence agriculture and animal husbandry are the two main economic activities in the district.